Lourawls Nairn Jr.

-Lourawls "Tum Tum" Nairn Jr. (born October 8, 1994) is a Bahamian former basketball player and current assistant coach for the Southern Utah Thunderbirds.
-He previously was head coach at Sunrise Christian Academy.
-He played college basketball for the Michigan State Spartans, where he would later be a graduate manager.
+Lourawls "Tum Tum" Nairn Jr. (born October 8, 1994) is a Bahamian basketball coach and former player who is the associate head coach for the Bowling Green Falcons of the Mid-American Conference (MAC).
+He played college basketball for the Michigan State Spartans, where he would return as a graduate manager in 2019.
+Nairn began his coaching career as head coach at his alma mater, Sunrise Christian Academy, in the 2021–22 season.
+He moved to the collegiate ranks when he was appointed as an assistant coach for the Southern Utah Thunderbirds in 2022.

 Early life

 Nairn Jr. was brought up in Nassau, Bahamas.
+He started playing basketball at the age of twelve.

 College career

 Nairn Jr. enrolled at Michigan State in 2014.
 He appeared in 137 games for the team, including 65 starts, averaging 2.5 points in 19.5 minutes per game.
 As a freshman, he was member of the 2015 Final Four team.

 National team career

 Nairn Jr. was a member of the Bahamas junior national basketball teams program from the age of 16.
-On June 28, 2018, he played for the Bahamas senior national basketball team in a 2019 FIBA World Cup qualifying game against the U.S. Virgin Islands, scoring 13 points on 7-for-10 shooting in an 84-74 loss.
+On June 28, 2018, he played for the Bahamas senior national basketball team in a 2019 FIBA World Cup qualifying game against the U.S. Virgin Islands, scoring 13 points on 7-for-10 shooting in an 84–74 loss.